Summary and goals of France – Bulgaria (3-0) friendly match.

 Minutes later, Didier deschamps sent a hopeful message: “[Benzema] He took a good hit to the muscle above his right knee and we didn’t want to take chances.
 The medical staff takes care of him.
 “At first, it doesn’t seem like anything serious, but we will have to wait.

-The 5,000 people who visited the Stade de France at least they could console themselves with the good feelings that their selection transmits.
+The 5,000 people who visited the Stade de France at least they were able to console themselves with the good feelings that their selection transmits.
 A solid block that enhances their brilliant talents.
 What Antoine Griezmann.
 The Barcelona player, who already scored 3-0 against Wales last Wednesday, scored the 1-0 for the Chilean.
 Quick and precise execution, a bit of fortune when brushing against a rival.